SunenaB3504/Commerce-gpt5/docs/README.md

 How to use
 - Treat these as living docs; update per milestone.
 - Link PRs to doc sections that change.
+- For changes outside a sprint, record an ADR and update CHANGELOG.md.
 - Keep decisions in technical-design.md or dedicated ADRs (if added later).